Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 preparation

-1. Bring two liters of water to the boil.
-Wash the organic orange in hot water and cut it in half.
-Put the tea bag in the hot water.
-Put the orange halves in the pot as well.
+1. Bring two liters of water to a boil.
+Wash the organic orange thoroughly with hot water and cut it in half.
+Place the tea bag in the hot water.
+Add the orange halves to the pot as well.

-2. Peel the pears with a vegetable peeler, leaving the stem on the pear.
+2. Peel the pears with a vegetable peeler, leaving the stem attached.
 Halve the pears and remove the core with a spoon.

-3. Put the pear halves into the orange tea water and let them simmer for 20-25 minutes (depending on the size of the pears).
-The pears should be nice and soft and smell slightly aromatic of tea.
+3. Place the pear halves in the orange tea water and simmer for 20-25 minutes (depending on the size of the pears).
+The pears should be nice and soft and have a light, aromatic scent of tea.

-4. Meanwhile, wash the cranberries thoroughly and bring them to a simmer in a pan with water, red wine and coconut blossom sugar.
-Simmer for 20 minutes, stirring occasionally.
-After the cooking time, stir the ground tonka bean and maple syrup into the now slightly thick cranberry sauce.
-Remove the pan from the heat and use a hand blender to puree it into a homogenous cream.
+4. Meanwhile, thoroughly wash the cranberries and place them in a saucepan with water, red wine, and coconut blossom sugar.
+Bring to a simmer and cook for 20 minutes, stirring occasionally.
+After cooking, stir the ground tonka bean and maple syrup into the now slightly thickened cranberry sauce.
+Remove the pan from the heat and purée with an immersion blender until smooth.

-5. For the orange-tonka soy curd, mix the soy curd with date syrup, the juice and peel of an orange and some ground tonka bean.
+5. For the orange-tonka soy quark, mix soy quark with date syrup, the juice and zest of an orange, and some ground tonka bean.

-6. Divide the soy curd into four bowls, halve the poached pears and arrange on top.
-Spread some cranberry sauce over the top and serve.
+6. Divide the soy quark among four bowls, halve the poached pears and arrange them on top.
+Drizzle with cranberry sauce and serve.

 Ingredients